figueroadavid/Crescendo/Microsoft.PowerShell.Crescendo/help/en-US/about_Crescendo.md

 A number of samples are provided as part of the module, you can see these in the Samples directory in the module base directory.

-A very simple example is as follows to wrap the unix `/bin/ls` command:
+A very simple example this configuration to create a wrapper function for the unix `/bin/ls` command:

 ```json
 {